ItsKamiD/desk-booking/README.md

 npm run dev
 ```

-Backend will run on: http://localhost:5000
+Frontend will run on: http://localhost:5000
 (or the port shown in terminal)